mikeizbicki/cmc-csci040/README.md

 1. The course is low-stress because you have full control over what your grade will be.
     1. **No midterm/final exam.**
        Weekly quizzes ensure you don't fall behind on material, and if you bomb a quiz it's not a big deal.
-    1. Weekly labs are automatically graded by Python.
+    1. Most weekly labs are automatically graded by Python.
        Keep working on them until you get 100%.
     1. Projects have TONs of extra credit opportunities.
        In the past, I've had students end the course with a 150%,